If you’ve been in the marketing world for awhile, you’ve probably heard of the Rule of 7.

-Old school marketing messages lack a reason to connect.
+Old school marketing messages (such as broadcast and print) lack a reason to connect.
 Without meaning, messages are lost in the cacophony of content in your customers’ lives.

-Socially-savvy businesses publish marketing messages that come in the form of useful content that delights their intended audience.
+Socially-savvy retailers publish marketing messages that come in the form of useful content that delights their intended audience.
 These messages tell stories that create an emotional connection.

 Buying decisions are shaped by two things: stories told and the memories they leave behind.